wrCisco/numconversiongame/README.md

 # numconversiongame
 Simple Q&amp;A games, mostly hexadecimal arithmetics

-Numconversiongame is a very simple platform to sharpen skills with Q&R console based games.
+Numconversiongame is a very simple platform to sharpen skills with Q&A console based games.
 I wrote it mostly to train myself in rapid computations with hexadecimal numbers.

 The platform is extensible by subclassing the Game class in games.py and adding an instance